martinandert/react-translate-component/README.md

 ## Asynchronous Rendering on the Server-side

-The above example for `server.js` will not work when you're calling `React.renderToString(...)` within the callback of an async function and calling `counterpart.setLocale(...)` synchronously outside of that callback.
+The above example for `server.js` will not work when you're calling `ReactDOMServer.renderToString(...)` within the callback of an async function and calling `counterpart.setLocale(...)` synchronously outside of that callback.
 This is because the Counterpart module is used as a singleton instance inside of the Translate component.
 See PR [#6] for details.

 To fix this, create a wrapper component (or extend your root component) and pass an instance of Counterpart as React context.
 Here's an example: